 After the beautiful and very old Petodnighütte, where our Munich-Hamburg friends would be spending the night, we had one last steep climb to reach the Erlacherhaus.

 This was another memorable place to stay: a beautiful old wooden mountain house with no mobile phone reception (my idea of luxury in this day and age) where we had a sweet little room on the third floor.
-There was a very cosy and friendly restaurant with great food (a trio of Carinthian nudeln stuffed, respectively, with wild garlic, fresh cheese and meat) and a very friendly atmosphere thanks to the family that ran the place.
+There was a very cosy and friendly restaurant with great food (a trio of Carinthian nudeln stuffed, respectively, with wild garlic, fresh cheese and meat) and a very warm atmosphere thanks to the family that ran the place.

 We got talking to various people as we whiled away the afternoon, notably Katy and Mike from Luxembourg who were walking with a dog.
 Katy was also planning to do the whole trail, but was taking much longer than us and using taxis when things got too much for her dog.
 Mike was simply along for one week to accompany her.
-As for the guy hiking alone whom we had met that morning, he surprised us by saying, “So you’re the French people hiking the trail.”
+As for the guy hiking alone whom we had met that morning, he surprised us by saying, “So you’re the French people on the trail.”
 We were clearly being talked about somewhere!

 The rain continued to fall outside, but we were dry and safe in this beautiful old house.
 The whole confrérie was there (even the Munich-Hamburg couple came up from their hut for a beer) and the evening passed in a very friendly atmosphere.
 The rain eased off just before we went to bed and the view of the mist-shrouded woods from our room was magical.
 And so ended day 12…